fictionco/fiction/@docs/essentials/deployment/index.md

 ## How Deployment Works

-One of the ideas outlined in the [Twelve-Factor App](https://12factor.net/) is that your development environment and your production environment should be as close to the same as possible.
-Why?
-Because it makes deployment easier!
+One of the ideas in the [Twelve-Factor App](https://12factor.net/) is that your development and your production environment should be as close as possible.
+This is because it makes deployment easier!
+And Factor is built for this.

-Factor is built for this sort of development.
-Running `npx factor start` will build and serve your production application locally; and that is the same thing we'll be doing on your live server.
+Running `npx factor start` builds and serves your application locally; and that's the same thing you'll be doing in deployment.

-So if you're Factor app is looking good locally, there is a good chance you're ready to go to production.
+Basically, if you're Factor app is looking good locally, there is a good chance you're ready to go to production.

 As outlined in [the Dotenv doc](./dotenv), The only difference will be the environmental configuration which is dictated by the variables in `.env`.